contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ### 22.3.2 Help Members Assess and Address Short-Term Needs

-Members strive to meet their basic needs through their own efforts, help from extended family, and help from government and community resources (see [22.12]).
-If these sources are insufficient, members may need Church assistance.
+Members strive to meet their basic needs through their own efforts and help from extended family.
+When this is insufficient, members may need help from other sources such as:

+* Government and community resources (see [22.12]).
+* Church assistance.

 Church assistance might include help with short-term needs such as food, hygiene items, clothing, housing, or other basics.
-Bishops may use fast offerings to respond to these needs.[[AO]] In some locations, bishops may also use bishops’ orders for food and other basic goods (see “[Bishops’ Orders and Referrals]” in Leader and Clerk Resources [LCR]).
+Bishops may use fast offerings to respond to these needs. [[AO]] Where bishops’ orders are available, bishops generally use those to provide food and other basic goods (see “[Bishops’ Orders and Referrals]” in [Leader and Clerk Resources [LCR]]).

 When providing Church assistance, leaders follow the principles and policies outlined in sections [22.4] and [22.5].